Mark Twain

 And if Fitzhugh Ludlow, (author of the “Hasheesh Eater,”) comes your way, treat him well also.
 He published a high encomium upon Mark Twain, (the same being eminently just & truthful, I beseech you to believe,) in a San Francisco paper.

-Ludlow was the well-known author whose Confessions of a Hasheesh Eater had cause a sensation, and much experimentation, when it was published in 1857.
+Ludlow was the well-known author whose book The Hasheesh Eater had caused a sensation, and much experimentation, when it was published in 1857.
 One who tried it while a student at Brown University was future secretary of State John Hay, who knew Twain in Buffalo when the two worked as newspaper reporters.

 MENTIONS IN TWAIN’S WRITINGS